-Is US faith really rising under Trump?
+Do more people believe in God in Trump's America?

 "The vast majority of Americans do say they believe in God, but those numbers are ticking downward," he added.

 As for Mr Pence's suggestion that more Americans are going to church in modern times?
-Aside from sheer population differences from 1776 to now, the data does not support the claim.
+Aside from sheer population differences from 1776 to now, the figures do not support that claim either, according to Mr Smith.

-"We've begun to see in recent years smaller but noticeable declines in the share of Americans who say they believe in God, who say religion is important to them in their personal lives, who say they pray every day and we've seen declines in the share of Americans who say they attend religious services regularly," Mr Smith said.
+"We've begun to see in recent years smaller but noticeable declines in the share of Americans who say they believe in God, who say religion is important to them in their personal lives, who say they pray every day and we've seen declines in the share of Americans who say they attend religious services regularly," he said.

 A 2017 study published in Sociological Science showed that those who are intensely religious are still going to church consistently and frequently, but once-a-week attendance is dropping.